 The Genetics Society receives several requests from members each year to sponsor meetings in the field of genetics.
 These meetings are usually one-off meetings with an ad hoc organising committee and may be partly sponsored by another Society.
 The guidelines below indicate a review process for applications and the conditions that must be met for the award of Genetics Society sponsorship.

-1) Members may make applications at any time of the year and we encourage members to submit at least three months in advance of their event to allow the application to be reviewed.
+1) Members may apply at any time of the year and we encourage members to submit at least three months in advance of their event to allow the application to be reviewed.
 Applications will be sent to the Scientific Meetings Secretary for review at the end of each month.
 Please click here to apply for a Genetics Society Grant.